40 Under/Over 40

-Leroy A. Tice is an attorney with his Wilmington firm of Leroy A. Tice, Esquire, P.A., a general litigation firm that focuses on personal injury, criminal defense, worker’s compensation and civil rights matters.
-He is a member of both the Delaware State Bar Association and the New Jersey State Bar Association.
+Leroy A. Tice, Esquire, P.A., is a general litigation attorney in Wilmington who focuses on personal injury, criminal defense, worker’s compensation and civil rights matters.
+He is a member of the Delaware State Bar Association and the New Jersey State Bar Association.
 Tice is a member of the Delaware Bar Association’s Multicultural Judges and Lawyers Section, the Delaware Trial Lawyers, as well as the National Employment Lawyers Association.
-He also serves as an outside counsel for the American Civil Liberties Union (ACLU) and as a special hearing officer for the Prestige Academy, a Wilmington charter school.
+He also serves as an outside counsel for the American Civil Liberties Union (ACLU) and as a special hearing officer for Prestige Academy, a Wilmington charter school.
 He was appointed to the Delaware State University Board of Trustees in 2010.
-A native of Milford, DE, Tice has a Bachelor of Arts in Political Science from Delaware State University and later earned a Juris Doctor from Seton Hall University School of Law.
+A native of Milford, DE, Tice earned a Bachelor of Arts Degree in Political Science at Delaware State University and a Juris Doctor Degree from the Seton Hall University School of Law.

 Cathleen Trigg-Jones ’92

-Cathleen Trigg-Jones is an EMMY Award-winning journalist, actress, talk show host and executive producer and co-star of the new TV series We Are The Joneses, premiering this January.
+Cathleen Trigg-Jones is an Emmy Award-winning journalist, actress, talk show host and executive producer and co-star of the new TV series We Are The Joneses.
 A former news anchor and reporter for MY 9 and FOX 5 News broadcasts in New York, Trigg-Jones’ on-air career spans more than two decades and covers television, radio and film.
-Over the past few years since leaving news to pursue other passions, Trigg-Jones has been busy appearing in several national commercials, movies and prime time TV shows, including Madam Secretary, House of Cards, Homeland and VEEP.
-Trigg-Jones’ talents can also be seen behind the scenes, where she is fueled by her passion for creating and producing television and film projects under the umbrella of her own multi-media production company, Catscape Productions, which she founded in 2002.
-She is currently in production of her own talk show, Chic Chat, which will launch this spring.
-A mother of four, Trigg-Jones’ deepest passion has always been helping women and children in need.
-Together with her husband, she founded The Trigg House in 2006, a not-for-profit organization dedicated to providing services such as housing, education, mentorship and counseling to women and children aging out of the foster care system — a cause very personal to Trigg-Jones having spent part of her early life in foster care before being adopted herself.
+Over the past few years since leaving news to pursue other passions, Trigg-Jones has appeared in several national commercials, movies and prime time TV shows, including Madam Secretary, House of Cards, Homeland and VEEP.
+Trigg-Jones’ talents can also be seen behind the scenes, where her passion fuels the television and film projects produced by Catscape Productions, her multimedia company founded in 2002.
+She is currently producing her own talk show, Chic Chat, which will launch this spring.
+As a mother of four, Trigg-Jones’ deepest passion has always been to help women and children in need.
+Together with her husband, she founded The Trigg House in 2006, a not-for-profit organization that provides housing, education, mentorship and counseling to women and children aging out of the foster care system.
+This cause is very personal to Trigg-Jones because she spent part of her early life in foster care before being adopted.

 David G. Turner ’86

 David G. Turner joined IBM Global Business Services in 2010, where he was involved in developing vision and strategy as well as contributing to several other major areas.
 From 2006-2009, Turner held several positions at Bank of America, including Information Management transformation executive, Deposits and Mass Markets Customer Insights, Strategy and Product Innovation executive, and Card Product Development/Product Management and Analytics executive.
 After retiring from Bank of America, Turner founded Sovereign Partners Consulting, LLC to work with key major banking clients around the world in strategy and IT consulting with a focus on managing and using data to drive business value.
-He joined MBNA in 2003 as a senior executive vice president and a member of the Senior Operating Committee and was promoted to group executive and a member of the Executive Committee to create the Research and Development Department in 2004.
-Turner also previously worked with Gateway Companies for five years and AT&T for 14 years.
-He received a bachelor’s degree in Computer Science/Mathematics from Delaware State University, his Master of Science in MIS from Fairleigh Dickinson University and is also an alumnus of the Dartmouth – Amos Tuck Executive MBA Education Program in Hanover, N.H.
+He joined MBNA in 2003 as a senior executive vice president and a member of the Senior Operating Committee.
+There he was promoted to group executive and a member of the Executive Committee to create the Research and Development Department in 2004.
+Turner also previously worked with Gateway Companies for five years and at AT&T for 14 years.
+He received a bachelor’s degree in Computer Science/Mathematics from Delaware State University, his Master of Science degree in MIS from Fairleigh Dickinson University and an MBA from Dartmouth’s Tuck School of Business.
 Turner was recognized by Fortune magazine as one of the “50 Most Powerful Black Executives in America” in 2002.
 First appointed to the Delaware State University Board of Trustees in 2008, he currently serves as the board’s chairman.